dermoumi/airmux/README.md

     # Commands to type and run in this pane's shell (alias: command)
     commands:

-    # Key strokes that are typed but not executed (unless they contain a new line)
+    # Key strokes that are typed but not executed... as long as they don't contain a new line
     send_keys:
 ```